themysticsavages/search-grabber/README.md

 # Information
 SearchGrabber is a Python grabber which scrapes the content of Google Searches.
 I called it a grabber instead of a scraper since it does not get specific text from a website, it instead takes all the HTML content and creates an HTML file from it.
 The script only works on Python 3 for now.
 ## How to use it
-The program requires Python.
-You won't need any additional modules to run it.
+The program requires Python <=3 and the 'requests' module if Python does not come with it.
 The program itself is entirely automated requiring no input at all.
 However, the program reads off a search file.
 You can follow the layout of the txt file included.
 The filename the program reads off by default is called *searches.txt*.
 You can change it, if you want by replacing the word *searches* with whatever you want (as long as the OS is ok with it):

     try:
         txt = open("searches.txt", "r")